rdf-elixir/rdf-ex/README.md

 - a description DSL resembling Turtle in Elixir
 - implementations for the [N-Triples], [N-Quads] and [Turtle] serialization formats
     - [JSON-LD] is implemented in the separate [JSON-LD.ex] package
+- a SPARQL client is implemented in the separate [SPARQL.Client] package

 ## Installation